 Owners Simon and Aga, along with Head Chef Rafal, are also happy to accommodate diners with specific dietary requirements.
 This makes them a popular choice for vegans and vegetarians, as well as those with allergies or intolerances.

-There’s live music at the Anzac Street Bistro on most Saturdays and some Sundays, which tends to be mellow piano or acoustic sets with other performances arranged for the town’s annual festivals.
+There’s regularly live music at the Anzac Street Bistro, most commonly on Saturdays and some Sundays, which tends to be mellow piano or acoustic sets with other performances arranged for the town’s annual events and festivals.

 To view the menu of this Dartmouth restaurant, click here.

 Many small towns have just one fish and chip shop while in others there could be a handful, but in most cases, locals usually reach a consensus of which is the best.
 Dartmouth is unusual in that its two most frequented ‘chippies’ are similarly popular both with visitors and longtime residents.
 We recommend giving both a try on your break.

 With a 4.2 Google Reviews score and a 4.5 TripAdvisor rating (with 706 reviews) there’s no doubting the quality on offer at the Wheelhouse, an old-fashioned fish and chip shop and restaurant.